yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 ### Down

-We can add the handling for our Down button in a similar way.
+We can handle our Down button in a similar way.
+We add a `down` moment to track the button.

 {{< highlight java "hl_lines=6">}}
 public class Thermostat extends Extent<Thermostat> {